GDIF 2023 | London’s free, annual outdoor performing arts festival 25 August-10 September 2023

 Executive Producer

-Ellie Harris leads on the delivery of the flagship Greenwich+Docklands International Festival, producing cultural events for FESTIVAL.ORG, and leading on environmental and sustainable practice across the organisation.
-Ellie joined the team in 2019, following her extensive work in the South West of the UK where she worked with the likes of Strike A Light, Green Man Festival, Cheltenham Arts Festivals, Rugby World Cup 2015 Gloucester cultural programme, and the National Trust.
-She independently produced theatre, puppetry, opera, dance, and enabled artists and companies to make and tour their work.
+Ellie leads on the delivery of the flagship Greenwich+Docklands International Festival, producing cultural events for FESTIVAL.ORG, and leading on environmental and sustainable practice across the organisation.
+Ellie joined the team in 2019, following her extensive work in the South West of the UK, programming and managing festivals and events with Green Man Festival, Strike A Light, Gloucester’s Rugby World Cup cultural programme, National Trust, Cheltenham Festivals and others.
+She independently produced theatre, puppetry, opera, dance and enabled artists to make and tour work.
+She is a trustee for Strike A Light in Gloucester.
 Ellie is particularly interested in the dialogue of how outdoor arts can respond to our world narrative and creatively adapt to changing circumstances we are faced with, leading and reimagining new ways of working, highlighting sustainability and accessibility, and producing ambitious and collaborative projects.

 Shaun Evelyn